Triple Eight Racing: MG6 GT (2012–2017)

 Plato stayed with the team for 2013, while Neate was replaced by Porsche Carrera Cup race winner Sam Tordoff.
 Their second year with the MG6 GT proved more successful, with both drivers securing more top-spot finishes.
 However, despite the improvements, Plato still only finished 3rd in the drivers championship, with the team finishing as runners up to Honda Yuasa Racing in both Teams and Manufacturer's championships.

 In 2014, the team entered as MG KX Clubcard Fuel Save and retained their 2013 driver lineup.
 However, the team expanded to run a third, independent entry MG6 GT under the name Quantel BiFold Racing for 1999 British Formula Three Championship winner and Head of Driver Development at Marussia F1 Marc Hynes.
 The campaign got off to a good start with Plato and Tordoff both scoring race wins at the second round at Donington Park.
 Plato continued his good form scoring a further five wins during the season finishing the season as runner up.
 The pairing of Plato and Tordoff was good enough thought to secure MG's first Manufacturers Championship, beating rivals Honda by ninety-five points.
 This was the first title that the team has won since the departure of Vauxhall and the swap to MG.

 A new driver lineup and sponsor package was announced for the 2015 British Touring Car Championship.
 2013 Drivers' Champion Andrew Jordan moved to the team from his family run Eurotech Racing.

-The 2016 British Touring Car Championship is the first of a new 3-year deal between Triple Eight and MG to race in the BTCC.
+The 2016 British Touring Car Championship was to be the first of a new 3-year deal between Triple Eight and MG to race in the BTCC.
+Warren Scott purchased the team during the off-season, alongside his Team BMR operation.
 A new line-up was formed of 2015 Jack Sears Trophy winner Josh Cook, who moved from Power Maxed Racing, and 2015 Renault UK Clio Cup champion Ashley Sutton graduated into the championship.

-Triple Eight left the BTCC after the 2017 season and folded on 13 November 2018.
+Triple Eight left the BTCC after the 2017 season, two years into its three-year MG extension, and folded on 13 November 2018.
+Scott's other outfit, Team BMR, managed just one more year itself before also ceasing to exist as a team due to Scott's financial difficulties.

+Legacy

+Today, Triple 8 Racing remains one of the most successful teams to compete in the British Touring Car Championship with 6 drivers champions and 8 manufacturers titles for both Vauxhall and MG.
+Despite not existing as an entity anymore, it still operates in the Supercars Championship running the Red Bull Ampol Racing team where the team has become the most successful team in the history of Supercars/ATCC.